 This Vietnam travel itinerary begins with the country's busiest city of Ho Chi Minh, journeying to UNESCO world heritage city of Hoi An, hiking the remote mountains of Sapa and ending on a relaxing cruise across the incredible Halong Bay.
-With this itinerary you will get to see some of the most awe inspiring landscapes in Vietnam, and it gives you the opportunity to see all the best things to do, one destination at a time.
+With this itinerary, you will get to see some of the most awe-inspiring landscapes in Vietnam, and it gives you the opportunity to see all the best things to do, one destination at a time.

 I had only 2 weeks vacation in Vietnam and 1 week in Cambodia.
 There were so many places I wanted to visit, so I had to be selective with my time and choices, and I knew I would have to prepare in advance.

-I have to say that I was very assertive with my 2-week itinerary in Vietnam and of course I wish I had more time to explore, but this itinerary is a perfect option, especially if it is your first visit in Vietnam.
+I have to say that I was very assertive with my 2-week itinerary in Vietnam and of course I wish I had more time to explore, but this itinerary is a perfect option, especially if it is your first visit to Vietnam.

 2-WEEK VIETNAM ITINERARY OVERVIEW